aswebdev/uxd/defining-user-goals.md

 This way of definition suggests an area of focus, but offers a chance to address the problem in several different ways.

 [IDEO Design Kit - How Might We](http://www.designkit.org/methods/3)

+## Problem Statements & Hypotheses

+We can look at defining the problem through a problem statement or a hypothesis

+### Problem Statement

+> We believe that [doing this], for [these people], we will achieve [this outcome].
+We will know this to be true when we see [this feedback/quantitative measure/qualitative insight].